BC Children's prepared to double-bunk patients during busy respiratory illness season

 A memo obtained by The Canadian Press says that while it’s preferable that patients be in single rooms, two patients may share “if required to provide safe care.”

+The decision comes as the province grapples with a spike in respiratory infections that has included an unusually high number of childhood deaths.

+A vaccination blitz at walk-in clinics saw more than 24,000 B.C. children get flu shots in the past week, the Health Ministry announced Monday.

-The memo, sent Friday, says similar measures have been implemented in other years and any decision must be made in consultation with the hospital’s infection prevention and control team.
+The memo about double-bunking at BC Children’s Hospital, sent Friday, says similar measures have been implemented in other years and any decision must be made in consultation with the hospital’s infection prevention and control team.

+The memo, addressed to the “C&W Leaders’ Forum,” was sent by managers including the chief operating officers of BC Children’s Hospital and BC Women’s Hospital.

+In a statement, infectious disease pediatrician Dr. Laura Sauvé said the memo was a routine clinical reminder that’s part of the planning process for a difficult respiratory season.

 Last week, provincial health officer Dr. Bonnie Henry said the province was seeing a “dramatic increase” in illness and it arrived sooner than the seasonal flu usually would.